-Students must take a minimum of 60 US/ 106 ECTS AUT taught credits during the two years of the MA program.
-The mandatory internship is worth 6 ECTS credits toward the Austrian degree and zero credits toward the U.S. degree.
-The Master's Thesis writing and defense is worth 12 US/8 ECTS (AUT) credits.
-The required number of taught credits have to be acquired until the end of the Winter semester of the second year.
-No additional taught credits are allowed after this date unless a properly documented medical condition gives ground to an appeal for exemption.
+Students must take a minimum of 53 US/106 ECTS taught credits during the two years of the MA program.
+The mandatory internship is worth 3 US credits toward the U.S. degree and 6 ECTS credits toward the Austrian degree.
+The Master's Thesis writing, and defense is worth 4 US/8 ECTS credits.

+The required number of taught credits have to be acquired until the end of the Winter semester of the second year except for the Thesis Seminar for Economic Policy core course 1 US / " ECTS in Spring term of the second year.

+No additional taught credits are allowed after the Winter term of the second year unless a properly documented medical condition gives ground for an appeal for exemption.